Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 A: The new version is certainly more concise, and many C programmers would write the loop in just this way.
 It does have drawbacks, though.

 First, the new loop is not as easy to read as the original.
-It's clear that the loop will terminate when `i` reaches 0, but it’s not obvious whether we're counting up or down.
+It's clear that the loop will terminate when `i` reaches 0, but it's not obvious whether we're counting up or down.
 In the original loop, that information can be deduced from the controlling expression, `i > 0`.

 Second, the new loop behaves differently than the original if `i` should happen to have a negative value when the loop begins to execute.
-The original loop terminates immediately, but the new loop doesn’t.
+The original loop terminates immediately, but the new loop doesn't.

 </div>
 <!-- END: div -->